-Less than four months later, due to the popularity of the service, a third bus, (003) was ordered, with slight modifications made.
+Less than four months later, a third bus (003) was ordered, with slight modifications made.

-A trolley pole was added to the bus to make it even more realistic (along with kits to retro-fit these to the first two buses), as well as a driver’s side door being added upon the advice of the unions, as the engines were front mounted and drivers had to climb over them to get to their seats.
+A replica trolley pole was added to the bus to make it even more realistic (along with kits to retro-fit these to the first two buses).
+A driver’s side door was also added upon the advice of the unions, as the engines were front mounted and drivers had to climb over them to get to their seats.

-As the buses were replica trams, they were painted in the same colour as the first buses operated in the Canberra region, Maroon and Buff.
+The buses were painted in the same colour as the first buses operated in the Canberra region, Maroon and Buff.

 Most seats were doubles, with a single behind and to the left of the driver.
 The door was after the driver’s window and the first window, with three more windows after it.
-The buses had two roof vents for ventilation, as well similar windows to the Renault PR buses.
+The buses had two roof vents for ventilation, as well as hopper windows.
 Two heaters were also located on the floor for the colder months.

 The interior featured antique-style dome lighting.
 The bells were of the pull-cord variety, running along each side above the windows connected to a small brass bell at the front.
 The interior panels were crafted from polished Tasmanian oak.